mborgerson/wiki-export/wiki/APU.md

 The maximum length of an envelope section is therefore 4095 \* 10. ms = 43.68 seconds.

+As the envelope counter runs at a fixed clock speed, it is independent of the voice pitch and duration.

 #### Volume Envelope

 #### Pitch / Cutoff Envelope